mitmath/1806/README.md

 * handwritten notes
 * [Notes on Jordan vectors](notes/jordan-vectors.pdf)

 Continued discussion of defective matrices from last lecture.
-Discussed generalization to other eigenvalue multiplicities.
+Discussed generalization to other eigenvalue multiplicities, obtained the [Jordan form](https://en.wikipedia.org/wiki/Jordan_normal_form) of a matrix by writing it in the basis of eigenvectors + generalized/Jordan eigenvectors.

 Began discussing the Google [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm, which is a nice application of Markov matrices and will lead us (next time) into a discussion of iterative linear-algebra methods for huge matrices.